Game Day Central

 - Fighting or other threatening behavior

-- Failing to retain ticket and/or present it to event staff, if requested to do so
+- Failure to retain ticket and/or present it to event staff, if requested to do so

 Failure to comply may subject you to ejection or arrest.

-Fans are encouraged to report inappropriate behavior to venue personnel.
+Fans are encouraged to report inappropriate behavior to venue personnel at 626.400.5119.
 We welcome your help in our efforts to provide an enjoyable experience for all guests.

-In order to provide a safe environment for our fans, the following security measures may be in effect:
+In order to provide a safe environment for our fans, the following security measures will be in effect:

-Searches at the entry gates will include inspection of all items that are carried into the stadium.
-Patrons may be subject to metal detectors, wand searches or full searches of your person, also known as “pat downs.”
+Searches and magnetometers at the entry gates will include inspection of all items that are carried into the Rose Bowl Stadium.
+Patrons may be subject to additional searches of your person, also known as “pat downs.”

 Stadium Entry Gates

-There are eight (8) stadium entry gates that service the Rose Bowl Game presented by VIZIO: “A” through “G” and “N” (North).
+There are eight (8) stadium entry gates that service the Rose Bowl Game presented by Northwestern Mutual: “A” through “G” and “N” (North).
 Your game ticket allows access through any gate.

 Stadium & Ticket Seating Facts